DroneBridge/DroneBridge/README.md

 In monitor mode packets get sent without the use of libpcap using raw interfaces.
 On the receiving side a BPF (Berkely Packet Filter) is used to only forward dronebridge-control packets to the receiving socket.
 The code is optimised for minimal system calls and lowest latency possible.

 <b>Features:</b>
- - completely tested
+ - tested
  - fast
- - secure and save:
+ - secure and safe by design:
    - RX side is a MSP-passthrough.
 If no packets arrive nothing is sent to FC just like a "real" RC
    - detection of unplugged RC - simple replugging is possible
    - custom ID for every frame sent.
 Allowing for multiple pilots to control their drones without need for reconfiguration.
 It is nearly impossible to accendantly control one others drone